Residence permit

 Sign the main purchase and sale contract

-You can already use the property at this stage but don’t own it yet.
-You need to pay the rest of the property cost.
+Investors can already use the property at this stage but don’t own it yet and must pay the rest of the property cost.

-One copy of the sale contract is drawn up in your native language; the second is in Greek.
-You will receive the keys once this amount appears in a special bank account.
+One copy of the sale contract is drawn up in the investor’s native language; the second is in Greek.
+Investors will receive the keys once this amount appears in a special bank account.
 A notary and a lawyer will be required to sign the main sales contract.

-Expenses for the purchase of real estate include the services of a lawyer, a notary, the cost of registration, and the real estate transfer tax.
-Be prepared that you will have to spend 10—12% of the property’s price on making a purchase.
+According to experts at Immigrant Invest, expenses for the purchase of real estate include the services of a lawyer, a notary, the cost of registration, and the real estate transfer tax.
+Investors have to spend 10—12% of the property’s price on making a purchase.

 6